 Getting Over Successor/Survivor Guilt Tip 5.

 Remember, if you have the power to change your thoughts, you also have the power to change your emotions.
-Once you realize that you inaccurately see yourself as causing others to suffer, you can re-adjust your attitudes and thoughts accordingly to avoid experiencing guilt.
+Once you realize that you inaccurately see yourself as causing others to suffer, you can re-adjust your attitudes and thoughts accordingly to avoid experiencing guilty feelings.

 BetterHelp Makes Therapy Options Easy